jacobcamilleri/Analyzing-the-UX-of-Google-Flights---A-Text-Mining-Approach/README.md

 **Abstract**

 The goal of this exploratory study was to assess the role of Google Flights as an effective and usable flight booking search service.
-In order to come up with actionable insights, text mining (word frequencies, topic modelling and sentiment analysis) was conducted on 3 user needs assessment and 3 think-aloud usability tests.
+In order to come up with actionable insights, text mining (word frequencies, topic modelling and sentiment analysis) was conducted on 3 user needs assessments and 3 think-aloud usability tests.
 The following is an overview of the data analysis:

 **1. Word Frequencies**

   - Unigram: The most common word from the transcripts was ‘like’.
 In our case, the word was mostly used as a filler.
 The cognitive function for ‘like’ applies to hesitation;      users tried to make sense of Google Flight’s complex information architecture and were at a loss of what to say about the system.

   - Bigram: ‘Google flight’ was prominently featured as a bigram.
-Apart from reiterating Google Flights for clarity when reading the task description, PPT01 and PPT02 made comparisons between Google Flights, Skyscanner and the newly-discovered Google Explore.
+Apart from reiterating Google Flights for clarity when reading task descriptions, PPT01 and PPT02 made comparisons between Google Flights, Skyscanner and the newly-discovered Google Explore.
 In that context, users found Google Flights to be less appealing and expressed a preference to explore organically.

-  - Trigram: ‘Coming 7 days’ was the most popular trigram.
+  - Trigram: ‘Coming seven days’ was the most popular trigram.
 PPT03 reiterated the word-level trigram for clarity when browsing through the calendar during date selection in Task 1.
-Overall, users found the evaluation of flight prices in the dates view to be a positive UX attribute in this study.
+Overall, users found the the evaluation of flight prices in the dates view to be a positive UX attribute in this study.

 **2. Topic Modelling**